viridia/quill/Notes.md

 # Next

+- For loops
 - Test focus.
-- For loops
 - Finish controls:
-  - Slider
-  - GradientSlider
   - Menu
   - Scrollview
   - Disclosure
   - Listview
   - Spacer not working
+- README
 - Experiment with observer-based destructors.
   - Start with TrackingScope::raze().
+  - Need to migrate to DeferredWorld.
 - TrackingScope::raze never gets called on the root.
 - Finish scope tracing.
 - impl_trait_for_tuples for effect tuples.